$schemamarkup = get_post_meta(get_the_ID(), 'schemamarkup', true); if(!empty($schemamarkup)) { echo $schemamarkup; }

 Install WildFly on openSUSE Linux

-The Tutorial shows you How to Install and Getting-Started with the Latest WildFly for openSUSE 12.x/13.x Linux i386/amd64 Desktop.
+How to Install and Getting Started with the Latest WildFly for openSUSE 12.x/13.x Linux desktop.

 WildFly App Server main Features: